By watching, instead of doing, you'll gain an in-depth understanding of the workplace and a real sense of whether the job is right for you

-Work shadowing involves observing a professional in their job to gain a better understanding of the role.
-Usually lasting only a couple of days, the purpose of shadowing is to achieve an insight rather than hands-on experience.
+Also known as job shadowing, work shadowing involves observing a professional in their job to gain a better understanding of the role.

-Some jobs are not suitable for shadowing due to the nature of the work and issues around health, confidentiality and safety.
-To find out which roles are suitable take a look at our job profiles.
+Some jobs are not suitable for shadowing due to the sensitive nature of the work and issues around health, confidentiality and safety.
+For example, it may not be possible to shadow all professionals in healthcare, law, property and construction, social care and science and pharmaceuticals.
+To find out which roles are suitable, take a look at our job profiles.
 In these cases, it's still worthwhile contacting the company involved to see if you can speak to someone in the job away from their workplace.
 For contact details, see employer profiles.

 Securing a position requires hard work and effort.
 Opportunities are very rarely advertised publicly, so it's up to you to formally approach the individuals or organisations that you're interested in working for.
 Find out how to ask employers for work experience.
-Send them your CV along with a cover letter explaining why you would like to shadow them and how you feel this could benefit you.
-Get tips on creating the perfect CV and cover letter.
+Send them your CV and cover letter explaining why you would like to shadow them and how you feel this could benefit you.

 Your university careers service or department may also be able to recommend individuals or organisations that are open to approaches for work shadowing.

 Periods of work shadowing can be arranged at any time, but the more notice you give to an individual or company the more likely they are to agree to your request.